 Place a thick towel on the area, folded over several times, and stand on the towel.
 Use fresh towels and repeat the process until you can no longer detect the transfer of moisture to the towel.
 This step is only worth following if the animal has urinated in the area once or twice.
 If the pet has visited the area regularly then the urine is likely to penetrated into the underlay and subfloor.

 Chances are that you’re not likely to remove 100% of the urine.
 We recommend using a product to kill any remaining bacteria.
 Electrodry Sells E-Pet by Restezy to kill the bacteria and neutralise the odour.
-It also contains active ingredients to deter the pet from returning to the same place.
+It also contains active ingredients to deter the pet from returning to the same place, which is definitely an added bonus.

 For multiple accidents: